-Connectivity challenged nomads are constantly wishing for just a bit more range, or just a bit more speed.
+Connectivity challenged nomads are constantly wishing for just a bit more range, or just a bit more speed from their mobile arsenal.

 But seeking to understand all the things that can impact your cellular signal can quickly becoming overwhelming - and optimizing effectively is often anything but simple.

 It is little wonder that people end up focused on the simplest indicator they can find - the signal strength bars.

 One bar bad, five bars good - right?

 But bars are only the tip of the iceberg - and when it comes to actual performance it is not at all unusual for a one bar signal to outperform five.

 And sometimes the simplest tweaks can make a huge difference in your real-world performance, even though the bars may not change a bit.